sonia-james/AIML_Capstone_Final/README.md

 Model performance :

-- **Random Forest** significantly outperformed other models across all evaluation metrics.
+- **Random Forest significantly outperformed the other models across all evaluation metrics, achieving a ROC AUC score of 0.9945.
+This model is highly recommended for fraud detection due to its superior accuracy and reliability.**
 - **Logistic Regression** and **XGBoost** underperformed due to:
   - Class imbalance
   - Inability to capture complex non-linear relationships